albertvisser/scripts/readme.rst

     starts up the Qt5 demo program
 **reaper**
     starts linux version of reaper
-**sdl-ball**
+**repocheck**
+    shortcut for `binfab repo.check-local`, to check for changes in local repos **repolog**
+    shortcut for `binfab repo.check-local-changes`, to view the extended output of the previous **repopush**
+    shortcut for `binfab repo.push-local push-remote`, to migrate all committed changes **sdl-ball**
     starts a game
 **start-gaming**
     starts Steam on workspace 3
-**start-servers**
+**start-mc**
+    (if installed) start Midnight Commander in a larger than default terminal **start-servers**
-    calls fabsrv to start all wsgi servers **stop-servers**
+    calls fabsrv to start selected wsgi servers **stop-servers**
     calls fabsrv to stop all wsgi servers
 **t-ed**
-    open a terminal in a "code editor" mode I defined **totalcmd**
+    open a terminal in a "code editor" mode I defined (replaced by tedit) **teditl**
+    starts tedit on the left side of the screen instead of in the middle **teditlr**
+    starts tedit two times side by side
+**teditml**
+    starts tedit at a position next to where it would be using peditl
+**teditmr**
+    starts tedit at a position next to where it would be using peditr
+**teditr**
+    starts tedit on the right side of the screen instead of in the middle **totalcmd**
     starts up Total Commander under Wine. takes no arguments.
     Uses wmctrl to ensure it starts up in workspace 2